 - Excellent for theatre performers using clip-on lavalier and headset microphones as it allows you to move your head naturally without altering the sound or volume

-Typically come in the form of headset microphones and boundary microphones, but a lot of large-diaphragm condensers will have switchable patterns.
+Omnidirectional mics typically come in the form of headset microphones and boundary microphones, but many large-diaphragm condensers will have switchable patterns.

 - Rode Lavalier Microphone Omni Directional Lapel Mic